-a.
-Against common internal street/entry drives:
+a) Against common internal street/entry drives:

-For all buildings that are not built to within 10 feet of internal roadways, there shall be one canopy tree planted for every 50 lineal feet or fraction thereof in a 15' minimum (20' at required sidewalks) width buffer yard.
+For all buildings that are not built to within 10 feet of internal roadways (West Villages Parkway, Preto Boulevard, Playmore Road, and Manasota Beach Road are considered Major Roads), there shall be one canopy tree planted for every 50 lineal feet or fraction thereof in a 15' minimum (20' at required sidewalks) width buffer yard.
 Tree species shall be per Appendix A of the VDPB.
-For buildings that are built to within 10 feet of internal roadways, no landscaping shall be required, but provided for in the Right-of-Way for those internal streets/entry drives, and consistent with roadway standards in the VDPP.
+For buildings that are built to within 10 feet of internal roadways, no landscaping shall be required, but provided for in the right-of-way for those internal streets/entry drives, and consistent with roadway standards in the VDPP.

-b.
-Against other adjacent Purchaser/Lessee properties:
+b) Against other adjacent Purchaser/Lessee properties:

 The buffer yard shall be a minimum of 8' wide.
-The Purchaser/ Lessee who causes initial construction (1st Purchaser/ Lessee) shall install canopy trees for every 30 linear feet or fraction thereof, an opaque screen of living landscape material (minimum 24" in height), groundcover and sod.
+The Purchaser/Lessee who causes initial construction (1st Purchaser/Lessee) shall install canopy trees for every 30 linear feet or fraction thereof, an opaque screen of living landscape material (minimum 24" in height), groundcover, and sod.